-I recently had the opportunity to try South Beach Skin Solution’s at home lightening kit, a kit designed to help lighten or “brighten” your most sensitive areas (like your anus).
+I recently had the opportunity to try an at home anal lightening kit, a kit designed to help lighten or “brighten” your most sensitive areas (like your anus).
 As a precursor to my upcoming review, we thought it would be a good idea to give you sluts an idea of what exactly I’ll be reviewing (aka: what anal brightening is, how it works, and basically anything else you’d be curious to know).

 There was a quick reference in Bridesmaids that may have left anal bleaching fresh in your mind, but if you don’t know anything more about it than that, you aren’t alone.
 As with other private cosmetic procedures, this trend started in the sex industry and has just recently become available for the general public in the past few years.
 When the “all bare” wax trend became popular, more women noticed that there was some discoloration around their genitals and wanted their skin tone even all over (or all under).
 Once the shave-it-all trend, and lightened anuses, became popularized in porn, the public decided they wanted their wink’s to be pink, too.

 So, what does it feel like?
 How does it work?
 What do they use?
 Is it safe?

 Don’t get your panties in a bunch.
 In fact, if you’re wearing them, take them off!
 We’re about to get real familiar with the butt hole.
 Let’s go!

 Who gets their anuses bleached?